stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 This little JST thing snuck in when we said `yo backbone:view ____`.
 When our View's JavaScript file was created, it also created a template file for us: `app/scripts/templates/todos.ejs`.

-This let's us define our View's HTML in a separate file, which is collected into a JavaScript object, `JST`, then used as our template.
+This lets us define our View's HTML in a separate file, which is collected into a JavaScript object, `JST`, then used as our template.

 ### `scripts/templates/todos.ejs`